FrancisCrickInstitute/ActiveUnetSegmentation/README.md

 and a single channel of output.

 These Do not change the output so they can work with float pixels or integer type pixels.
 We use this type of labelling with the distance transform.

-Linear labl
+**The cerberus model always requires the Linear Labels**